Skip to Content

-So how should you store banana bread?
-Here are a few tips and tricks that you need to know in order to keep your perfect banana bread tasting amazing for days to come.
+So, how should you store banana bread?
+Well, read on to discover a few tips and tricks that’ll teach you how to make and store your banana bread and keep it fresh for days to come!

 Ingredients for Banana Bread

-Before thinking about how to store banana bread, it is important to assess the ingredients in the bread.
-Looking at the ingredients that go into the bread will actually help you determine how long the bread will last.
+Before thinking about how to store banana bread, it’s vital to discuss the ingredients in the bread.
+Why?
+It’s because looking at the ingredients that go into the bread will help you determine how long it can last.

-See my post about storing common baking ingredients for more info about maximizing the freshness of the ingredients themselves.
+See my post about storing common baking ingredients for more info about maximizing the ingredient’s freshness.

-The wet ingredients are what you want to think about when considering shelf life as they contain the most moisture and therefore are more likely to spoil first.
+Now, considering banana bread’s shelf life, you’ll have to think about the wet ingredients.
+Why, you might ask?
+It’s because they contain the most moisture and are more likely to spoil first.

-One thing you want to be sure of when picking out ingredients is to find the most ripe bananas possible.
-You actually want to use bananas that are turning brown or already fairly brown.
+What makes this point more important is that you need to choose the most ripe bananas possible for your bread!
+Actually, you want to use bananas that are turning brown or already fairly brown.

 As bananas ripen, the starches in the fruit will turn to sugar, making the bananas naturally sweeter and more ideal to go in your bread.
-The riper your bananas, the more flavorful your bread will be!
+In a nutshell, the riper your bananas, the more flavorful your bread will be!

 How To Ripen a Banana Quickly

-If none of your bananas are very ripe, there are a few ways to speed up the ripening process.
+If none of your bananas are overripe, there are a few ways to speed up the ripening process.
 These techniques are much better than just waiting for a week (or more) for that banana to start turning brown!

-The first method you can try is to place the banana on a sheet tray, still in the peel, and bake it at 300 degree F for about 15 minutes or until the banana has turned completely brown.
-Let the banana cool and then scoop out the banana and use it for your bread!
+The first method is to place the banana on a sheet tray, still in the peel, and bake it at 300° F for about 15 minutes or until the banana has turned completely brown.

 It may still take the banana a day or two to ripen in the bag but that’s much better than waiting a week or more!